vinayeh10/Just-spammers/README.md

 Application contains two main modules
 -------------------------------------
-1.Messenger module : A simple SPA for users to communicate.
+>Messenger module : A simple SPA for users to communicate.

-2.Authentication module: An interactive module to authenticate users for signup/signin and communication using JWT (Json Web Tokens).
+>Authentication module: An interactive module to authenticate users for signup/signin and communication using JWT (Json Web Tokens).

 Mongodb connection string